wonsunahn/CS1632_JPF_Bank/README.md

 other synchronization other than to lock or unlock the aforementioned "lock" variable.
 That means:

 1. You cannot create any more lock objects.
+The 4 locks for the 4 accounts are all the locks you need to do correct synchronization.

-2. You cannot do Thread.join() to wait for a thread to terminate.
+2. You cannot do Thread.join() to wait for a transaction thread to terminate.
+This has the effect of serializing all execution, making it a de facto single-threaded program.

 ### Hints while Fixing